domenecsos/NppPasteMarkdownImages/README.md

 You are done "pasting" images into Markdown with Notepad++! :)

-The images above and all images in this document where "pasted" as explained.
+The images above and all images in this document and site were "pasted" as explained.

 ## How it works